+Chapter 2.2-Free, Prior and Informed Consent (FPIC)

 2.2.1.1.
 The operating company shall have a publicly available policy that includes a statement of the company's respect for indigenous peoples' rights, as set out in the United Nations Declaration on the Rights of Indigenous Peoples.

-L SQM Policy states respect for indigenous peoples' rights as set in the ILO 169 Convention, United Nations Declaration of Indigenous Peoples and the Sustainable Development Goals.
+SQM Policy states respect for indigenous peoples' rights as set in the ILO 169 Convention, United Nations Declaration of Indigenous Peoples and the Sustainable Development Goals.

 2.2.1.2.
 The operating company shall ensure that indigenous peoples potentially affected by the company's mining-related activities are aware of the policy.

 The policy is publicly available online.
 In addition, SQM has signed an agreement with four of the five indigenous communities neighboring the site.
-In these agreements, which were built in a participatory manner with the communities, mention is made of the company's policy regarding respect for human and indigenous rights, including the United Nations Declaration on the Rights of Indigenous Peoples.
+In these agreements, which were built in a participatory manner with the communities. mention is made of the company's policy regarding respect for human and indigenous rights, including the United Nations Declaration on the Rights of Indigenous Peoples.
 However, not all indigenous communities have signed agreements with SQM, and those communities do not have access to the policy.

 2.2.2.1.
 The operating company shall conduct due diligence to determine if the host government conducted an adequate consultation process aimed at obtaining indigenous peoples' informed consent prior to granting access to mineral resources.
-The key findings of due diligence assessments shall be made publicly available and shall include the company's justification for proceeding with a project if the State failed to fulfill its consultation and/or consent duties. ۲ Chile was not a signatory to ILO169 when the original EIA was completed.
+The key findings of due diligence assessments shall be made publicly available and shall include the company's justification for proceeding with a project if the State failed to fulfill its consultation and/or consent duties.

+Chile was not a signatory to ILO169 when the original EIA was completed.
 In 2009, there was a state-led indigenous consultation process as part of 'citizen participation,' but there was no option under Chilean law for a direct project community consultation process.
 No evidence was provided supporting that SQM conducted due diligence to determine if the Chilean government obtained informed consent from indigenous peoples' prior to granting access to mineral resources.
-SQM has commutites to create an ILO169 compatible process going forward to consult the indigenous communities about its operations.
+SQM has committed to engaging with relevant indigenous communities to create an ILO169 compatible process going forward to consult the indigenous communities about its operations.
 The outcome of these engagements will be reviewed during future assessments.

 2.2.2.2.
 Critical New mines shall not be certified by IRMA unless they have obtained the free, prior and informed consent (FPIC) of potentially affected indigenous peoples.
-The circumstances for obtaining FPIC include situations where mining- The SQM Policy declares respect for the rights of indigenous peoples as set out in ILO Convention 169, the United Nations Indigenous Peoples Declaration, and the Sustainable Development Goals.
-In addition, indigenous community related activities may affect indigenous peoples' rights or interests, including those that may: impact on lands, territories and resources; require the physical relocation of people; cause disruption to traditional livelihoods; impact on critical cultural heritage; or involve the use of cultural heritage for commercial purposes.
+The circumstances for obtaining FPIC include situations where miningrelated activities may affect indigenous peoples' rights or interests, including those that may: impact on lands, territories and resources; require the physical relocation of people; cause disruption to traditional livelihoods; impact on critical cultural heritage; or involve the use of cultural heritage for commercial purposes.

+(\mathbf{x})

-representatives endorsed the approach taken by the social SQM team.
+The SQM Policy declares respect for the rights of indigenous peoples as set out in ILO Convention 169, the United Nations Indigenous Peoples Declaration, and the Sustainable Development Goals.
+In addition, indigenous community representatives endorsed the approach taken by the social SQM team.
 This approach includes the following aspects: